An Introductory Learning Glossary

 concurrent feedback Augmented feedback that is presented during the execution of an action.

 consolidation A stage of memory formation in which information is transferred from short-term memory or intermediate-term memory to long-term memory.
+Prior to reaching the robust state of memory consolidation, early memories are notably fragile, including motor memories.

 constraint Boundary that has a bearing on the movement capabilities of an individual.